scriptPilot/dexie-mysql-sync/README.md

     - `endpoint`: `<string>`, [PHP CRUD API](https://github.com/mevdschee/php-crud-api?tab=readme-ov-file#installation) endpoint, internal or external, default `/api.php`
     - `interval`: `<number>`, default `1000` milliseconds

+The same Dexie.js table should be synchronized with only one remote target.

 ### resetSync(database)

 Resets all synchronizations.
 All local and remote documents are synchronized again.